Lu-TheCoder/C-Metal-Bindings/README.md

 Kindly report any issues if you encounter them

 ## Known Issues
+- Command Encoder is nil (Still investigating)
+- drawable is nil (also investigating)
 - No Full support for all Metal functions and data structures

 # TODO